 Since its founding in the early 1980s, Cambridge Realty Capital has built a national reputation as a premier HUD lender.
 Cambridge is so well-known for its expertise in HUD lending that some people don’t realize that Cambridge also arranges conventional loans, notes Cambridge Vice President Zachary Scardina.
 “We take a ‘solutions-oriented’ approach to all of our clients, and sometimes that means that a conventional loan is better suited to their distinct needs and specific transaction,” he stated.
-In fact, Cambridge has closed over $200 million in conventional loans and recommends them as the appropriate choice for certain borrowers, especially as a bridge-to-HUD.
+In fact, Cambridge has closed over $200 million in conventional loans and recommends them as the appropriate choice for certain borrowers.

 Cambridge’s reputation as a HUD lender is well-earned, a legacy built by the strong partnership between the late Jeffrey Davis, Cambridge founder, and current Cambridge President Andrew Erkes.
 When Davis launched Cambridge, it dealt mainly with conventional loans on various commercial property types.
 HUD lending was added to the Cambridge toolbox in 1985 with the coming aboard of Erkes, who brought HUD expertise with him.